 The foundation of what we believe:

-At Mercy, our faith is firmly planted on Scripture, from Genesis through Revelation.
-We have summed up the foundation of our beliefs and core theological positions what we call The Messianic Creed:
+At Mercy, our faith is firmly planted on Scripture, from Genesis through Revelation, including the following truths:

 We believe in the Scriptures, both the Old Testament and New Testament in their original, inspired text.
 They are the inspired and inerrant Word of God Almighty.
 They alone are the divine and final authority in determining all doctrinal truths (2 Timothy 3:16).

 We believe in the Almighty Creator of heaven and earth, Elohim, which is often translated as "God" in English.
 The Father, Son, and Holy Spirit are united in Elohim (Deuteronomy 6:4, Isaiah 11:1-2, Luke 4:18-21).

 We believe in Yahweh as the utmost identification of Elohim (God) (Deuteronomy 6:4, Deuteronomy 10:17, Nehemiah 1:5).
 In scripture, Yahweh is often likened to a Father and is traditionally referred to as God the Father (Matthew 6:9).